-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Georgia Public Telecommunications Commission, a component unit of the State of Georgia, as of and for the year ended June 30, 2011, which collectively comprise the Commission's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and general fund of the Georgia Public Telecommunications Commission, a component unit of the State of Georgia, as of and for the year ended June 30, 2012, which collectively comprise the Commission's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the Georgia Public Telecommunications Commission's management.
 Our responsibility is to express opinions on these financial statements based on our audit.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Except as disclosed in the following paragraph, we conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Georgia Public Telecommunications Commission's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinions.